Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Introduction

 The study of stellar oscillations---asteroseismology---can be used to infer stellar mass, radius, and age for large stellar populations \citep{Miglio13, Silva-Aguirre15, Pinsonneault18}.
 Asteroseismic data can also be used as a training set to infer ages for much larger data sets \citep{Martig16, Ness16b, Mackereth19}.
 However, these indirect techniques struggle to recover ages for the oldest stars and for those not in the training set \citep{TingRix19, Ciucă21, Leung23}.
 Therefore, it is highly desirable to obtain more asteroseismic data outside of the solar neighborhood to study stellar populations across the Galaxy.

 The Nancy Grace Roman Space Telescope’s Galactic bulge Time-Domain Survey (GBTDS) is one of three Core Community Surveys using the Wide Field Instrument.
 Its primary purpose is to detect planets through microlensing (\citealt{Penny19}, \citealt{Spergel15}).
-However, the high photometric quality and good time resolution of the images will also enable detections of solar-like oscillations, making Roman uniquely suited to advancing Galactic science.
-Roman will yield catalogs of asteroseismic derived data such as measured frequencies and derived stellar parameters for the Galactic bulge, offering insights that will impact a wide range of astrophysical fields (\citealt{Gould15}, \citealt{Huber23}, hereafter G15 and H23, respectively).
+However, high quality and rapid cadence of the photometry will also enable detections of solar-like oscillations, making Roman uniquely suited to advancing Galactic science.
+Roman will yield catalogs of asteroseismic stellar parameters for the Galactic bulge, offering insights that will impact a wide range of astrophysical fields (\citealt{Gould15}, \citealt{Huber23}, hereafter G15 and H23, respectively).

 The GBTDS will enable the detection of oscillations in red giant branch (RGB) and red clump (RC) stars in the densely populated Galactic bulge, providing crucial insights into the underlying stellar populations.
 Asteroseismology allows for the precise determinations of mass, radius, and age in evolved stars \citep{Chaplin13, Jackiewicz21}, making it a powerful tool for addressing long-standing questions about the bulge's formation and evolution.
-In particular, recent studies have suggested the presence of a young stellar population in the bulge \citep{Joyce23, Bensby17}, a hypothesis that asteroseimic age measurements could directly test, independent of photometric and spectroscopic methods.
+In particular, recent studies have suggested the presence of a young stellar population in the bulge \citep[see, e.g.,][]{Bensby17,Joyce23}, a hypothesis that asteroseimic age measurements could directly test.

 Red giants oscillate on timescales of hours to days, with amplitudes sufficient for detections at large distances \citep{Miglio21, Hey23}.
 The central Milky Way is known to contain significant populations of RC stars \citep{Girardi16, Ness16a, Abbott17}, making the bulge an ideal target for asteroseismic studies.
-In addition to resolving the age distribution of the bulge, asteroseismic constraints on helium abundance \citep{Nataf15} and radial abundance gradients \citep{Hayden15} could refine models of chemical evolution.
-Moreover, as one of the GBTDS's primary science goals is the detection of microlensed exoplanets, asteroseismology will provide precise host star ages, offering valuable constraints on planetary evolution models \citep{Berger20, David21}.
+In addition to resolving the age distribution of the bulge, asteroseismic constraints on helium abundance, which is otherwise difficult to disentangle from age effects \citep[e.g.,][]{Nataf15}, and radial abundance gradients \citep[e.g.,][]{Hayden15} could refine models of chemical evolution.
+Moreover, as one of the GBTDS's primary science goals is the detection of microlensed exoplanets, asteroseismology will provide host star ages, offering valuable constraints on planetary evolution models \citep[e.g.][]{Berger20, David21}.